EENI Global Business School.

 Jainism

-Jainism and Business (Doctorate Master Course)
+Jainism and Business

 Jainism is just barely practiced by 0.41% of the Indian population (between 5 and 6 million of Jains in India).
-Despite being a slight community, influential businesspeople are Jainist, such as Indu Jain who controls the newsgroup Times and Bennett, Coleman Co.
+Despite being a slight community, influential businesspeople are Jain, such as Indu Jain who controls the newsgroup Times and Bennett, Coleman Co.

 Diaspora of the Hindu Civilization.